How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 A social media competitive analysis, specifically, will help you:

-• Find gaps in your own social media marketing strategy
+- Find gaps in your own social presence

 Here are some surprising insights a social media competitive analysis can give you:

 Ultimately, a social media competitive analysis will give you as much as you put into it.
-You may choose to do a one-off social media competitor report or hire someone on your team whose sole job it is to keep track of your competitors.
-Most businesses do something in-between: a quarterly or monthly report.
+You may choose to do a one-off social media competitor report or hire someone on your team whose sole job it would be to keep track of your competitors.
+Most businesses do something in-between: a quarterly or monthly competitor analysis report.

-Whatever you level of analysis you choose, the insights will be invaluable.
+Whatever level of analysis you choose, the insights will be invaluable.

-Before your start, download this free social media competitor analysis template to keep track of your efforts.
+Before you start, download this free social media competitor analysis template to keep track of your efforts.

 Bonus: Get a free, customizable competitive analysis template to easily size up the competition and identify opportunities for your brand to pull ahead.